BrunoZell/ask.network/readme.md

 Ask Network defines a conversational structure as an alternative solution to social coordination.
 We expect this to be more efficient, effective, and humane than money or every other political system humanity tried out yet.

+A technical introduction can be found in the [lightpaper](lightpaper.md).

 ## Value Proposition

 The network helps to coordinate who does what so that people get what they want at a lower cost, or at a better quality.